-In my 20’s, I learned how my food was produced and the impact it had on the environment and my health.
+In my 20’s, I learned more about how my food was produced and the impact it had on the environment and my health.
 I was fortunate enough that shopping for sustainable and organic foods could become my norm.

 As a new mom, I made organic baby food and kept a detailed spreadsheet on our fridge of when to introduce new textures and foods to my babies.
 One of my oldest child’s first words was “onions-ssss” as he mimicked the sound of sautéing.
 My toddlers devoured kale, fought over asparagus, and thought blue cheese was delicious.
 My kids played Iron Chef for entertainment and the youngest begged for a hand-crank pasta machine at ten years old.

 My mother managed to gather us for family dinner for what seemed like 7 nights a week for 18 years (never owning a slow cooker), so bringing my group together for family meals — or at least aspiring to — means I’m passing along a family tradition.

 Right now my main dinner issue is trying to get teenagers to family dinner.
 Mostly, I never seem to know who is coming or going or when.
 And regular family dinners seem like a quaint idea from our not-so-distant past.
 But making dinner for my nearly grown kids feels like a connection to a simpler time.
 And the slow cooker means everyone can eat on their schedule.

 The Slow Cooker Challenge

 After purchasing a slow cooker, it was surprisingly difficult to find a variety of recipes that met our specific need: dinners that could cook for 8 hours, and result in great flavor, and were ready to serve when we walked in the door (without additional steps or prep).